Adamcake/udon/libsoundio-sys/README.md

 - changed CMakeLists.txt to work with MSVC 23

-... combined with a modification of [libsoundio-sys](https://github.com/RamiHg/soundio-rs.git):
+... with a PR by [shangjiaxuan](https://github.com/shangjiaxuan) to (improve WASAPI backend)[https://github.com/andrewrk/libsoundio/pull/231], bound to Rust with a modification of [libsoundio-sys](https://github.com/RamiHg/soundio-rs.git):

 - changed build.rs to accomodate shipping sources
 - apparently it's "stolen from libgit2-sys" so there's that too